-- Bake for 20 minutes until slightly browned on the edges.
+- Place on a baking sheet and bake for 20 minutes until slightly browned on the edges.

-- Remove from oven and let cool completely before removing.
+- Remove from the oven and let cool completely before removing.

-We give our dog one of these per day and Daisy seems to approve 🙂
+We give our dog one of these per day and she seems to approve!

 Do you have any pets?
 What do you give them for treats?